Shaw-Lab/Vosbigian-et-al-2025/README.md

 # Vosbigian-et-al-2025
-R scripts relevant to Vosbigian et al., 2025
+This repository contains R scripts relevant to "Pathogen Success in ticks is promoted by ATF6 regulation of stomatin", pending review.